CodeYourFuture/syllabus/docs/fundamentals/week-1/mentors.md

 Trainees will work on CYF Blocks themselves through the week, so to start just get everyone introduced to the interface.
 There is no signup required.

 :::danger Warning
-CYF Blocks currently only uses local storage.
+CYF Blocks currently (12/02/22) only uses local storage.
 Make sure trainees know this, and explain that if they open it in a new browser or on a new computer, their work will not be there.
+They should use the share button to save out states.
 :::

 ## Ship It